jlanssie/apache-proxy/README.md

-# Apache Gateway
+# Apache Reverse & Forward Proxy

-An Apache gateway for reaching a local web app on a dev machine from a test machine (such as a phone) and simultaneously reaching remote APIs.
+An Apache reverse & forward proxy for reaching a local resource (e.g. a web app) on a dev machine and remote resources from a test machine (such as a phone).

 ## Install Apache

 Install Apache httpd

-## Configure Apache httpd.conf
+## Configure httpd.conf

 Find Apache httpd's main configuration file `httpd.conf` and open the file.